reuk/wayverb/docs_source/waveguide.md

 nodes are checked, and their filter coefficient indices are used, which saves running further closest-triangle tests.
 For 3D boundaries, adjacent 1D *and* 2D nodes are checked.

+At this point, all information required to run the simulation has been computed.
+Simulations may contain many millions of nodes, each with associated metadata, so this information must be stored in a way which minimises redundancy whilst still allowing for efficient queries.
+Wayverb's memory layout scheme is shown in +@fig:memory_layout.

 ![Efficient memory usage is important in large-scale simulations such as those conducted by Wayverb.
 The waveguide storage scheme aims to minimise redundant